 In addition to working with instructors and planning classes, Kingsriter is working on new programs to build bridges between Wellbeats and the communities the company serves.
 He is planning new cycling and running groups that will organize regular, in-person activities for members.

 “I’m excited about what’s ahead.
-We have a couple of great new channels getting ready to launch, and we’re going to hit the ground running,” said Kingsriter.
+We have a couple of great new channels getting ready to launch.
+We’re going to hit the ground running,” said Kingsriter.
 “Virtual, on-demand fitness is such a wonderful platform because it lets people work out on their own schedule and on their own terms.
-I get really enthusiastic about these opportunities, because it gives me the chance to spread an important message to a wide audience.”
+I get really enthusiastic about these opportunities.
+It gives me the chance to spread an important message to a wide audience.”

 For more information: